TurboPlay Magazine # 07 ( June / July 1991 )

 06 Feature: PC CAVEMAN II FOR PC ENGINE - A Tale of Bonks to Come 06 07 08

 "Bonk uses his head to show you the fun he is having.
 Donn Nauert takes a look at the Japanese version of what may become our own Bonk's Revenge."
-The proper title for the Japanese HuCard is "PC Genjin 2".
+The proper title for the Japanese HuCARD is "PC Genjin 2".

 10 Closer Look: TurboChip & TG-CD Game Reviews 10 11